gustybear/website_academic/content/project/research/x96_physec_chan_ran_ijam/index.md

 The various scenarios were picked in order to determine whether we can view the reflected signal path clearly when running the experiment, in order to verify that we are processing/receiving the signal correctly.
 Along with this, the scenario allows us to determine what Eve, the eavesdropper, sees when receiving the signal from Alice.
 We ran the experiment outdoors in as an open space as possible, to try and minimize signal reflection.
 It can be seen however, that in the experiment pictures there are buildings in the vicinity when running the experiment.

-The results of the experimentation can be seen in the following image gallerys.
+The results of the experimentation can be seen in the following image galleries.
 {{< gallery-enhance album="experiment" numbered="true" caption="Ground Truth vs Estimate AoD Vector.">}}

 {{< gallery-enhance album="results" numbered="true" caption="Measured vs Predicted CSI Magnitude.">}}